aahsnr-configs/nix-dots/modules/home/emacs/Tasks.md

 - [ ] fix jupyter from being search outside of my project
 - [ ] install dictionaries programs for jinx
-- [ ] I want consult-buffer to not show buffers and only files like the screenshot
-- [ ] doom-modeline does not look like the screenshot; modify doom-modeline to my liking
 - [x] delete recent files list if the emacs daemon is killed
 - [ ] use bufler instead of ibuffer
 - [ ] add smooth scrollig settings from doom emacs